-Schools, councils, the Department for Education (DfE), and other educational bodies that collect personal data about pupils and staff are required, by the Data Protection Act, to issue a privacy notice to parents/pupils and staff to say why the data is collected, how it’s used, and who it’s shared with.
+There are many different groups that are needed to collect personal data about pupils and staff.
+This includes schools, councils, the Department for Education (DfE), and other educational bodies.
+The Data Protection Act needs these groups to issue a privacy notice to parents/pupils and staff.
+This must explain why the data is collected, how it’s used, and who it’s shared with.

 How we use information

-Collecting information about you or your child helps us give you the support and care that you need.
-For example, if your child has special educational needs, we need to know what those needs are so that we can tailor our support to those needs.
+Collecting details about you or your child helps us give you the help you need.
+For example, if your child has special educational needs, we need to know what those needs are.
+This is so we can tailor our support to those needs.

-The information and data that we gather also helps us to fulfil our requirements, measure our performance, and make decisions based on relevant statistics.
+The data that we gather also helps us to fulfil our requirements, measure our performance, and make decisions based on these statistics.
 We’ll never use statistics in a way that identifies you or your child.

-We use the information about our school workforce for research and statistical purposes, and to evaluate and develop education policy and strategies.
+We use the details about our school workforce for research and statistical purposes.
+We also use it to develop education policy and strategies.
 The statistics are used in such a way that individual staff cannot be identified from them.
-We may also use it to support and monitor schools regarding staff sickness and recruitment.
+We may also use it to help and monitor schools regarding staff sickness and recruitment.

 Who we share your information with

-We’re required to pass on some of the information we collect (but not the names of individual children) to the Department for Education.
-They use it to help them develop policy, manage council performance, and to help develop good practice.
-You can contact the Department for Education if you want to know more about the information they collect and how they process it.
+We’re required to pass on some of the details we collect to the Department for Education.
+This doesn't include the names of individual children.
+They use it to help them make policies, manage council performance, and to help build good practice.
+You can contact the Department for Education if you want to know more about the details they collect and how they process it.

-We often provide services in partnership with other agencies, so any data we collect may be shared with them for specific purposes allowed by law.
+We often provide services in partnership with other agencies.
+Any data we collect may be shared with them for specific purposes allowed by law.
 These include, for example:

 - Department of Health and Social Care (DHSC)